A Professional Pet Care Service

 As I work with more clients, helping them through the issues with their pets, I realize that this is definitely what I meant to do.
 It is so rewarding to be able to help pet owners with medical and behavioral issues.
 I also take great pride in being able to educate pet owners on importance of pet care and proper nutrition.

 Aside from that, I provide in-your-home nail clips which is becoming an invaluable service to my older clients who are no longer are able to drive or have pets that are uncomfortable with going to the animal hospital for a nail clip.
 They no longer have to put their pets through the stress of travel.
 I also take into account those of which may be on a fixed income.
 No pet should not receive care due to their owners financial situation.

 Presently, I have 3 rescue cats that I care for, 1 of which is a diabetic.
 He has been diabetic for 7 years now and doesn't require insulin most of the time.
 Luckily, we have him stable and in remission.
 I am also now working with a client and her diabetic cat in hopes of remission.
-Update: that cat is in remission and has been for over a month.
+Update: that cat is in remission and has been for almost a year.
 See below.